- Working Groups

 Another major initiative of the Local Purchasing Working Group has been to bring together market managers and other key personnel of farmers' markets to share best practices and work together to increase consumer participation in the network of markets in Greater Cleveland.

 In particular, several members of Local Purchasing were instrumental in laying the groundwork for the creation of the Downtown Farmers' Market at Public Square in 2010 in the heart of Cleveland.
 These members addressed issues ranging from identification of the most appropriate site to determining all the permits required to get the market off the ground in a safe and effective way.
-As an extension of this work the working group is putting together a farmers' market policy and procedure guide, which will share these best practices specific to Cleveland and Cuyahoga County with others who may be interested in starting new farmers' markets.
+As an extension of this work the working group put together a guide to starting farmers' markets in Cuyahoga County.

 The collaborative spirit among many farmers' market managers in the area carried over to the formation of the Cleveland Farmers' Market Guild (CFMG), a loosely-defined collection of independent markets in the area.
-In 2010 under the guidance of Growhio and in conjunction with the Ohio City Near West Development Corporation, the CFMG was awarded an Ohio Specialty Crop Block Grant.
-This allows the state to guide federal dollars toward the promotion of area-grown fresh fruits and vegetables and will be executed by the CFMG and Growhio through the end of 2011.
-The outcomes will include: a) a promotional video on the benefits of buying such crops at local farmers' markets, b) a series of classes taught by market managers and other educators affiliated with the group, and c) advertisements for specialty crops at farmers' markets on the sides of area RTA buses.
-The group is hopeful that these efforts will help grow these particular markets and increase the size of the pie, so to speak, so that new markets in the area may be created and all can be competitive - which ultimately is a great way help take local, sustainable food production to scale.
+In 2010 under the guidance of Growhio and in conjunction with the Ohio City Inc., the CFMG was awarded an Ohio Specialty Crop Block Grant.
+This allows the state to guide federal dollars toward the promotion of area-grown fresh fruits and vegetables and was executed by the CFMG and Growhio through the end of 2011.
+The effort included: a) a promotional video on the benefits of buying such crops at local farmers' markets, b) a series of classes taught by market managers and other educators affiliated with the group, and c) advertisements for specialty crops at farmers' markets on the sides of area RTA buses.

 Sustainable Street Food Pilot Program